-NJHS eligibility includes: a cumulative grade point average (GPA) of 3.7 must be earned.
+NJHS eligibility includes: a cumulative grade of at least 90 in academic subjects, as well as evidence of leadership qualities, exemplary school citizenship, and school or community service.
 Seventh graders are considered for membership after the third grading period; eighth graders are considered after the second grading period.
-Eighth grade members who do not maintain academic and behavioral guidelines will not be allowed to participate in the annual trip to Washington DC.
+Eighth grade members who do not maintain academic and behavioral guidelines will not be allowed to participate in the annual spring NJHS trip.
 There are no exceptions.